BetonQuest/BetonQuest/docs/Documentation/Items.md

 - `owner` - this is the name of the head owner.
 It will **not** use color codes nor replace underscores with spaces.
 If you want to check for heads without any owner, use `none` keyword.
   - Use `%player%` to get the current players head.
-  - Custom Heads are not supported yet.
+  - Heads with a custom texture (Base64 code) are not supported yet.

 **Examples**: